rcky844/knowledge-handbook/Biology/Organisation & Mechanisms/Metabolism & Enzymes/Enzymes/Enzymes.md

-**Enzymes** are proteins that act as biological <u>catalysts</u>.
-The substances they act on are referred to as **substrates**.
+**Enzymes** are proteins that act as biological <span class="hi-blue">catalysts</span>.
+The substances they act on are referred to as substrates.
 They are often named by the reactions they catalyse or substrates, and ends with 'ase'.

 | ![[enzymes_exergonic.webp]] | ![[enzymes_endergonic.webp]] |
 | :--: | :--: |